olvaffe/olv-notes/coding/rust.md

 ## The Reference - Chapter 4.
 Crates and source files

+- each compilation processes a single crate in the source form and produces the crate in the binary form (executable or library)
+- a crate is a unit of compilation and linking
+  - it contains a tree of modules
+  - the root module is anonymous
+- the compiler is always invoked with a single source file
+  - the source file is the root module of a crate
+  - it can reference external source files
+  - each file is a module
+    - but not every module has its own file
+- each source file contains zero or more items
+  - it may optionally begin with attrs
+- a crate that contains a `main` function can be compiled to an executable
+  - the root module must define `main`, or have `use foo::bar as main`
+  - the main function must
+    - have no args
+    - have no trait/lifetime bounds
+    - have no where clauses
+    - have return type that implements `std::process::Termination`
+      - such as `()`, `!`, `Infallible`, `ExitCode`
+      - also `Result<T, E> where T: Termination, E: Debug`

 ## The Reference - Chapter 5.
 Conditional compilation

 - source code can be conditionally compiled using